Muckle Skerry

 Muckle Skerry is the largest of the Pentland Skerries, a group of uninhabited islets that lie off the north coast of Scotland in the Pentland Firth.
-It is home to the Pentland Skerries Lighthouse, in the north of the island.
+It is home to the Pentland Skerries Lighthouse, which is in the north of the island.

 The skerry is approximately 1 km by 0.6 km, with an area of 40 ha.
 It is surrounded by low cliffs, with caves and geos.
 There is a small landing point in Scartan Bay, to the east, with a track to the lighthouse.
 There is also a small burial ground.
 Together with Swona, it forms the Pentland Firth Islands SSSI.